Morphine (Oramorph, Sevredol, Zomorph, Actimorph)

 Short acting morphine

-Short acting morphine lasts for 2 to 4 hours per dose.
-Most people start on a short acting morphine tablet or liquid.
+Most people start by having a short acting morphine.
 This is because it is easier and quicker to adjust the dose.

-Once your pain is under control, you might change to a long acting (or slow release) tablet or capsule.
+Once your pain is under control, you might change to a long acting tablet or capsule.

 Long acting morphine

-If you are taking it twice a day, you should take it in the morning and at night, for example at 8am and 8pm.
+If you take it twice a day, you should take it in the morning and at night.
+For example at 8am and 8pm.

-It is important that you take morphine regularly, even if you don't feel pain.
-The slow release tablets or capsules can take up to 48 hours to give you a steady dose.
-So if you stop and start, they won't work so well.
+It is important you take morphine regularly, even if you aren’t in pain.
+The long acting morphine can take up to 48 hours to give you a steady dose.
+So if you stop and start, they will not work as well.

 Liquid morphine